By Christina Mathieson, LMFT #115093, founder of My Mental Climb.

 There's a debate happening in mental health spaces about whether "high-functioning anxiety" is even a real thing, and I think both of the loudest camps are wrong.

-The dismissive view — "it's not in the DSM, it's not a real diagnosis, this is just TikTok-speak" — misses the point.
+The dismissive view, "it's not in the DSM, it's not a real diagnosis, this is just TikTok-speak," misses the point.
 DSM categories are descriptive, not prescriptive.
-They describe typical presentations well enough to guide research and insurance coding; they don't capture every way a nervous system can be running hot.
+They describe typical presentations well enough to guide research and insurance coding; they don't capture every way a nervous system can be dialed up.
 The APA and major academic medical centers are engaging the term because plenty of people describe exactly this pattern and need treatment.
 Dismissing the label often means dismissing the person.

-The identity-adoption view — "I have high-functioning anxiety, that's just who I am" — misses a different point.
-Harvard's Petrie-Flom Center published a 2025 analysis of how social-media mental-health labels are being absorbed as fixed identity rather than treatable conditions, and one of their consistent findings is that identity-framing tends to promote passive coping ("this is how I am") over active treatment-seeking.
-That's a real cost.
-If what you have is GAD with achievement-oriented compensation, it is genuinely treatable — but not if you've decided it's the shape of your personality.
+The identity-adoption view, "I have high-functioning anxiety, that's just who I am," misses a different point.
+Harvard's Petrie-Flom Center published a 2025 analysis documenting how social-media mental-health content has contributed to widespread inaccurate self-diagnosis.
+The clinical concern downstream of that pattern is what we see in practice: when people absorb a label as identity rather than as a treatable condition, the underlying patterns tend to harden rather than shift.
+If what you have is GAD with achievement-oriented compensation, it is genuinely treatable, but not if you've decided it's just who you are.

 The useful middle: the label describes a real pattern you're experiencing.
 The pattern is treatable.
 Treating it means working with the underlying anxiety, not accommodating the coping strategies indefinitely.